SM1974/Artray-TNIR-SDK/README.md

 The executable file Sample_CS_2010.exe in the 'bin' folder is designed to be operated with Artray USB3.0 InGaAs SWIR camera Model ARTCAM-990SWIR-TEC connected.

+The source files are still a work in progress.
+The objective of the completed code is described in '20211015 General description of program requirements for capture of images using Artray camera.docx'

 ## Usage

 Make sure that ArtCamSdk_990SWIR_TEC.dll is located in the same folder as Sample_CS_2010.exe.